aki-null/GaussianBlurURP/README.md

 Replacing the sigma and radius parameters with literal values lets the Unity shader compiler produce efficient code.

-Do NOT use this function if parameters must be configurable for the shipping product.
+Do NOT use this function if parameters are dynamic for the shipping product.

 Usage
 ---